nielsdelestinne/niedel.be/_posts/2024-08-28-comparing_input_with_signal_input_angular.markdown

 ### Observations

-As with `@Input()` decorated input, we can...
+As with `@Input` decorated input, we can...

 - enforce that an input value is required.
 - provide an alias if desired.
 - provide a transform.
-However, for Signal inputs, you provide an (instance) method instead of a function.
+And, in addition to a function or lambda, a (instance) method can be used.

 All of these were applied to our solution above.

-_Furthermore, compared to decorator-based @Input, signal inputs provide numerous benefits:_
+_Furthermore, compared to decorator-based `@Input`, signal inputs provide numerous benefits:_

 - _Signal inputs are more type-safe: required inputs do not require initial values or tricks to tell TypeScript that an input always has a value.
 Furthermore, transforms are automatically checked to match the accepted input values._
 - _Signal inputs, when used in templates, will automatically mark OnPush components as dirty._